 I just might do that because when you place that frozen iceberg of beef broth, perfectly shaped as a cylinder, into an oven-proof bowl with frozen cheese, confetti side up, then slide it into a preheated oven for 45 minutes, then remove the burbling bowls from the oven, you will feel like Julia and Jacques maybe didn’t make that soup from scratch for you right there in your kitchen, but you will at least feel like they unwrapped the package for you.

 The cheese didn’t melt completely into a smooze surface (that’s “smooth” and “ooze” for those uninitiated to The Delicious Life mashcabulary), but it did melt, and it most certainly crusted into a deep dark San Tropez crust around the edges of the uppermost layer.
 I should have let the soup cool to human-tolerant temperatures, but I couldn’t.
 Who has patience to cool when faced with melted, crusted cheese?!?!
 Spoon in a death grip, I sunk it straight into the cheese, which tried bending, heaving, resisting the insistence, before finally breaking to the urgency.

-Normally, onions in French onion soup are sliced latitudinally into thin rings, but these had been sliced longitudinally.
+Normally, onions in French onion soup are sliced latitudinally into thin rings, and you know how I feel about the only correct direction in which onions are cut, but these had been sliced longitudinally.
 They were much easier to eat, since the onions didn’t hang in sloppy loops from the spoon, dripping broth onto the table on the way from bowl to mouth, but still, I am not sure how I feel about Trader Joe so brazenly going against tradition.
 Brazen!
 Then again, the soup was frozen to begin with, duh.